lucaspoffo/renet/README.md

 ## Demos

 You can checkout the [echo example](https://github.com/lucaspoffo/renet/blob/master/renet/examples/echo.rs) for a simple usage of the library.
+Usage:

+- Server: `cargo run --example echo -- server 5000`
+- Client: `cargo run --example echo -- client 127.0.0.1:5000 CoolNickName`

 Or you can look into the two demos that have more complex uses of renet:

 <details><summary>Bevy Demo</summary>
 <br/>